 - Japanese university students interested in landscape management have visited Australian several occasions in recent years and were introduced to Landcare groups and projects by ALI.

-We manage the Overseas Landcare Fund where small grants of about $A500 are given to do projects carried out by established and new Landcare groups in developing countries.
+Our Overseas Landcare Program (OLP) manages The Australian Landcare International Fund (The ALI Fund) which provides small grants for projects carried out by established and new Landcare groups in developing countries.
 The program started in 2013 and we have supported projects in many countries to date.
-Funds often come from Landcare groups and networks in Australia along with private donors.
+Donations to THE ALI Fund often come from Landcare groups and networks in Australia along with private donors.
 Read more

 Getting involved with Crowd Funding.